The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: General setup and preliminaries

 where $C_{ij}$ is viewed as a cost function on $\{1,...,N\}^{2}.$ Under the identifications

 and

 the scaled iteration \ref{eq:scaled iteration} gets identified with the recursion $a^{(k)}(m)$ defined by the Sinkhorn algorithm determined by the matrix $K^{(k)}$ and the positive vectors $p^{(k)}$ and $q^{(k)}$ (see Section \ref{subsec:The-Sinkhorn-algorithm}).
-Given an initial positive vector $a^{(k)}(0)$ Theorem \ref{thm:conv of u m in general setting} thus shows that $(a^{(k)}(m),b^{(k)}(m))$ converges, as $m\rightarrow\infty,$ to a pair of positive vectors $(a^{(k)},b^{(k)})$ such that the scaled matrix $D_{b}K^{(k)}D_{a}$ has the property that the rows sum to $p^{(k)}$ and the columns sum to $q^{(k)}.$ \begin{rem} By construction, the functions $u_{k}^{(m)}(x)$ on $X$ can be expressed in terms of a Fourier type sum:
+Given an initial positive vector $a^{(k)}(0)$ Theorem \ref{thm:conv of u m in general setting} thus shows that $(a^{(k)}(m),b^{(k)}(m))$ converges, as $m\rightarrow\infty,$ to a pair of positive vectors $(a^{(k)},b^{(k)})$ such that the scaled matrix $D_{b}K^{(k)}D_{a}$ has the property that the rows sum to $p^{(k)}$ and the columns sum to $q^{(k)}.$ \begin{rem} By construction, the functions $u_{m}^{(k)}(x)$ on $X$ can be expressed in terms of a Fourier type sum:

-where the ``Fourier coefficients'' $b_{i}^{(k)}(m-1)q_{i}^{(k)}$ are given by the Sinkhorn algorithm.
-In the non-compact setting when $X=Y=\R^{n},$ with $c(x,y)=-x\cdot y,$ this is the analytic continuation to $i\R^{n}$ of a bona fide Fourier sum with fourier coefficients in $k$ times the support of $\nu^{(k)}.$ Hence, $k$ plays the role of the ``band-with''. \end{rem}
+where the ``Fourier coefficients'' $b_{i}^{(k)}(m-1)$ are given by the Sinkhorn algorithm.
+In the case when $X$ and $Y$ are domains in $\R^{n},$ with $c(x,y)=-x\cdot y,$ this is the analytic continuation to $i\R^{n}$ of a bona fide Fourier sum with Fourier coefficients in $k$ times the support of $\nu^{(k)}.$ Hence, $k$ plays the role of the ``band-width''. \end{rem}